 1917: Chamber of Commerce (*6, *7, *8) – It was established at the corner of Park and Glenneyre Street.
 E. E. Jahraus was the first president.

 1918: Art Association; White House (*7, *8, *9) – It was founded by local artists.
 Later it became the Laguna Art Museum.
 Plein-air painting became a distinctive Laguna style similar to that of French impressionists.
 White House Restaurant opened and remains today as the oldest restaurant in Orange County still operating.

 1920: Population – 363

 1920: The Laguna Playhouse – Built Ocean Ave and originally called "Community Clubhouse" was used by the "Laguna Players".
-Later it was moved to Broadway.
+Later it was renamed "Laguna Playhouse" and moved to Broadway.
 It is the oldest, continually running theater on the West Coast.

-1921: Peace Pipe Pageant – It raised money for the art museum.
+1921: Peace Pipe Pageant was held to raise money for the art museum.

-1923: Rumrunners – Rumrunners used many secluded coves to evade federal agents during Prohibition.
+1923: Rumrunners – Rumrunners may have used many secluded Laguna Beach coves to evade federal agents during Prohibition.
 Their boats had trap doors to get rid of evidence if necessary.

-1925: School – Laguna’s school had an enrollment of 150 pupils.
+1925: School – Laguna’s elementary school had an enrollment of 150 pupils.
 The elementary school at this time was located in the area of the current high school.
 (High School students attended school in Tustin until 1934.)

 1926: Coast Highway – Movie stars, Mary Pickford and Douglas Fairbanks, Jr. attended the ribbon-cutting dedication as a Coast Highway opened from Newport to Dana Point.
 The couple had a rustic hideaway in Irvine Cove.